hopinc/json-methods/README.md

 const json = await getUserFromAPI();
 const user = users.from(json);

+// Or, if you have a JSON string, we can parse it for you const user = users.parse(json);

 // Safely access properties:
 console.log(user.email);

 // And call our methods
 console.log("Can watch the movie?:", user.isAdult());
 ```

+## Runtimes

+This library is designed to work in any runtime that supports `Proxy`, so feel free to pop it into Bun, Node, Cloudflare workers or any modern browser.